youngklee/ZenPackers/zenpack_release.rst

 * Edit setup.py (set the correct version numbers):

   - Typically you just remove the "dev" in the version number
-  - Ensure that the version is the $NEW value
+  - Ensure that the version is the $CURRENT value
 |
 * Commit: